 Sociology is the study of societies in relation to history, culture and place, including the interaction between individuals and groups, as well as the norms, laws and social institutions that constitute a society.
+Sociology is centrally concerned with social change.
 Applied sociology describes the use of sociological theories and methods outside of university for specific client groups and audiences.
 It is used in the active transformation of social life, by addressing ‘real world’ research questions, and by helping different public audiences to consider and adopt a sociological imagination.

 This website began as a collaborative project between volunteers from The Applied Sociology Thematic Group (The Australian Sociological Association) and the Sociologists Outside Academia Group (The British Sociological Association).

-This website has been made possible by a grant by The Australian Sociological Association*.
-Please visit: http://www.tasa.org.au
+This website was initially made possible by a grant by The Australian Sociological Association.*